First Italian War of Independence: The decisive defeat of Charles Albert

 The Battle of Novara.
 The fighting near the Villa Visconti, between the Bicocca and the farmhouse of the Cavallotta, as depicted by Giuseppe Prina.

 Ettore Perrone di San Martino, commander of the Piedmontese 3rd Division, was motally wounded in the Battle of Novara.

 The Polish general Wojciech Chrzanowski commanded the Piedmontese army in the second campaign of the war, along with Charles Albert.

 The advance of the Austrian troops of the 2nd Corps was spotted at around 11 am from the bell tower of the village of Bicocca, around 2 km southeast of the centre of Novara.
 The morning was cold and wet.
-Konstantin d'Aspre immediately attacked with his men, but withdrew with heavy casualties.
+Konstantin d'Aspré immediately attacked with his men, but withdrew with heavy casualties.
 In the early afternoon, an attack by Archduke Albrecht's division was followed by a counterattack of the Piedmontese 3rd Division which was turned back in turn.
 At Bicocca, the Piedmontese attacked again and the Austrians were forced to pull back to the farmhouse of the Cavallotta (3 km southeast of the centre of Novara).
 At 2 pm there was a break in the fighting.

-Reinforcements reached d'Aspre from the rear of his 2nd Corps and he attacked twice with these, bringing his troops almost all the way to Bicocca.
+Reinforcements reached d'Aspré from the rear of his 2nd Corps and he attacked twice with these, bringing his troops almost all the way to Bicocca.
 Ettore Perrone di San Martino then attempted another counterattack, managing to stop the enemy advance, but suffering a fatal wound to the head in the process.
 At this point, the Duke of Genoa intervened with the 4th Division and the Austrians withdrew almost all the way to Cavallotta.
 At 3 pm, the Austrian 2nd Corps withdrew to Olengo (4 km southeast of the centre of Novara).